First things first: what to do once you've signed up

 Color categories bring colors to your calendar, and let you quickly identify different types of jobs.
 When someone schedules an assignment with you, you can customize all kinds of attributes when importing that job.
 "Color category" is one of them.
 These categories also become filters for the calendar.
 This feature is mostly useful for agencies, or full-time freelance interpreters / transcriptionists with lots of jobs.
 To create your first category, go to Settings › Categories, and click on "Create new category".

 Add your Terms of Service

 When prospects or customers schedule interpreting services with you / your agency, they have to check a checkbox confirming that they agree with your Service Terms.
 To add your service terms to Terpsy, go to Settings › Notices, and click on the "Service Terms" header at the bottom.

 Creating your own terms

-Because of the number of jurisdictions where Terpsy users can come from, we can't include a generic, legally binding template for your service terms.
-The American Translators Association provides some useful material, some of which applies to sign language interpreters and transcriptionists.
+Because of the number of jurisdictions in which Terpsy users operate, we can't include a generic, legally binding template for your service terms.
+The American Translators Association provides some useful material, portions of which applies to sign language interpreters and transcriptionists.